 The Larken X is a super comfortable integrated nursing and hands-free pumping bra.
-It consists of two fabric panels in the front, and when you’re ready to pump, you just cross the panels over each other to hold the pump parts in place.
+It consists of two fabric panels in the front.
+When you’re ready to pump, you just cross the panels over each other to hold the pump parts in place.

-You can get 10% off the Larken X with the code AMANDA10.
+You can get 10% off the Larken X with the code EPUMP.